PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 "Making" an object looks like running a function.
 We could hold onto the object we made using a variable...

-(change your code to the following)
+(example, DON'T change your code to this)
 ```py
 mygame = Game()